Return to the Newsroom

 Live invoice data reporting

-The legislation requires an immediate and automated data upload to the Hungarian Tax Authority, integrated to the invoicing software of taxpayers.
+The legislation requires an immediate and automated data upload to the Hungarian Tax Authority’s online invoice system, integrated to the invoicing software of taxpayers.
 As of 1 April 2021, the scope of live invoice data reporting was extended to almost all outgoing invoices issued under HU VAT ID.
+Not meeting with this obligation may pose significant default penalties.

 Property taxes